CofgCode/mysqldba/README.md

 # mysqldba
-scripts in this repo are oriented to summarize topics that can be required as DBA.
-That include, query optimization, OS tunning, commands to install or deploy products or services.
+scripts in this repo are oriented to summarize topics required as DBA.
+That include query optimization, OS tunning and commands to install or deploy products or services.